The CIRA vision and mission

 In Canada and around the world, CIRA is closely associated with the .CA domain.
 CIRA was incorporated in December 1998 and became the official .CA registry on December 1, 2000.
 But .CA’s history pre-dates CIRA’s.

 Who was responsible for registering the .CA domain before CIRA?

 From 1987 to November 2000, .CA domain names were assigned and registered by a group of volunteers headed by John Demco, former Computing Facilities Manager for the Department of Computer Science at the University of British Columbia (UBC).
 UBC provided the technical and administrative resources to house and operate the registry.

 The Framework for the administration of the .CA domain name system laid the foundation for the transition of the .CA registry from UBC and the creation of CIRA.
 Governed by an elected board, 12 directors and three non-voting board advisors are responsible for managing the business and affairs of the .CA domain.
 When CIRA took over the management of the .CA domain, there were some 60,000 names registered.
 There are now more than 2.5 million .CA domain names.

-Not only has the .CA registry grown and changed dramatically in CIRA’s 15 year history, but so too has the Internet.
+Not only has the .CA registry grown and changed dramatically under CIRA’s management, but so too has the internet.

 Achievements of CIRA and .CA